Abertoast/email_app/README.md

     *   Fetched emails will appear in the list.
     *   The AI processing results will be displayed below.
 4.  **Prompt Library / Query History:** Explore these pages to manage saved prompts and view past query results.
+    *   In Query History, use the new "Show Results" button to open a dedicated results view for any past query, displaying all emails and results as they were at the time of the query.
+You can filter, expand, and copy results just like on the dashboard.
 4.  **Filtering & Results:**
     *   Results are shown as unified cards, each displaying the original email, its AI-processed content, and all associated tags, labels, and folders.
     *   Use the filter UI above the results to filter by any combination of tags and flags (labels/folders).
 Tags and flags use "OR" logic within their group, and "AND" logic between groups.